cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

 Ultimap: Fixed the hint popup for pre-emptive flushing
-Symbols: Fixed a problem where 32-bit modules where detected as 64-bit Memory Scan: Fixed next scan causing a buffer overflow in some rare situations Form Designer: Fixed a problem where deleting a non visible object failed
+Symbols: Fixed a problem where 32-bit modules where detected as 64-bit Memory Scan: Fixed next scan causing a buffer overflow in some rare situations Form Designer: Fixed a problem where deleting a non visible object failed (press the delete key in the object inspector tree) Trainer Designer: Fixed the go back to generated form from functioning and related issues
 PE-Info: Fixed a possibility where a bad PE header could cause an read error Memory view: Hexview: Fix 8-byte value editing
+Syntax Highlighters LUA/AA: Fixed UTF8 encoded text Syntax Highlighters AA: Added xmm registers

 Additions and changes:
-Address List: Added a group option that shows a +/- sign in front of group entries Address List: Pressing enter on a single entry now goes into value edit mode Address List: Added an option so entries in the address list show a groupbox the user can pick from Auto Assembler: New auto assembler templates that focus on Array of Byte scans(thanks to jgoemat) Auto Assembler: The auto assembler can now handle {$LUA} and {$ASM} preprocessors for multiline lua scripts Break And Trace: Added a donottrace.txt file in the base directory which holds a list of modules that should not be traced but stepped over instead
+Address List: Added a group option that shows a +/- sign in front of group entries Address List: Pressing enter on a single entry now goes into value edit mode Address List: Added an option so certain entries in the address list show a groupbox the user can pick from Auto Assembler: New auto assembler templates that focus on Array of Byte scans(thanks to jgoemat) Auto Assembler: The auto assembler can now handle {$LUA} and {$ASM} preprocessors for multiline lua scripts Break And Trace: Added a donottrace.txt file in the base directory which holds a list of modules that should not be traced but stepped over instead